Behavioral Therapy for Migraines

 Disadvantages and Further Considerations

-The only two disadvantages of cognitive therapy are: the cost (although it may be covered by some extended healthcare plans) and adherence (there are a number of long therapeutic sessions indicated over eight or more weeks that have to be attended).
+The only two disadvantages of cognitive therapy are the cost (although it may be covered by some extended healthcare plans) and adherence (there are several long therapeutic sessions indicated over eight or more weeks that have to be attended).

-Beside using cognitive therapy with or without prescription drugs, it’s worth looking into other common triggers of migraine and eliminate them – for example foods, including processed foods, artificial sweeteners, MSG), hormonal imbalances, certain medications, alcoholic drinks, sleeping problems, strong lights or unusual smells.
+Besides using cognitive therapy with or without prescription drugs, it’s worth looking into other common triggers of migraine and eliminating them – for example foods, including processed foods, artificial sweeteners, MSG), hormonal imbalances, certain medications, alcoholic drinks, sleeping problems, strong lights or unusual smells.